 | expires_at | Expiration date and time for the pass | No | 2024-08-14T18:12:11Z | Datetime in iso8601 format |

 As each template might have custom fields, this can be identified and set via custom, dynamic headers.
+When creating a template, you set anID for each field.

 This can then be targeted in your CSV by including the prefix passfield_ followed by your template ID.